 The main hyperparameter for the LDA model is the expected number of topics.
-To inform this, for each application we tested 25 models with topic numbers ranging from two to hundred.
+To inform this, we tested 25 models for each application with topic numbers ranging from two to one hundred.
 We then chose the model with the highest coherence score.
 In cases without a peak coherence score, we selected the smallest number of topics that resulted in a score of at least 0.5 to keep the number of topics at a manageable size for our manual analysis step.

+5.3.2 Manual Analysis

-4.3.2 Manual Analysis.
-In the second step, we manually labelled the topics based on the top ten keywords as well as the ten most representative reviews associated with a topic as discovered by the model (900 reviews out of 7,559 in total).
-That is, we manually extracted and coded the core problem underlying each topic.
-This was done by two researchers independently, who then synthesised their analysis.
+In the second step, we manually labelled the topics based on the top ten keywords as well as the ten most representative reviews associated with a topic as discovered by the model (1,040 reviews out of 9,960 in total).
+In other words, we manually extracted and coded the core problem underlying each topic.
+This was done independently by two researchers, who then synthesised their analysis.
 Finally, we aggregated the resulting problems into more abstract problem categories identified across all three apps.